Hong Kong warns removing U.S. special status is a 'double-edged sword'

 The State Department said it could “no longer certify that Hong Kong continues to warrant (differential) treatment” from Beijing.

-Chinese authorities and Hong Kong’s Beijing-backed government say the legislation poses no threat to the city’s autonomy and the interests of foreign investors would be preserved.
+Hong Kong's Hang Seng index .HSI, which has lost about 3% after the news of the security legislation, was down 0.7% as worries over U.S.-China tensions unsettled markets globally.

-Many Hong Kong residents feel their city is on the cusp of historic change, however.
+Many Hong Kong residents feel their city is on the cusp of historic change.

 “No matter how it turns out, I’ll always stand on the people’s side,” said Samantha Tam, 27.
-The office worker said the uncertainty had made her put on hold plans to have a baby after she gets married next year.
+The office worker said the uncertainty had made her put on hold plans to have a baby.

 “When Hong Kong really loses special status, China will see the consequences.
 I just want to burn together,” she said, paraphrasing a protest slogan aimed at Beijing: “If we burn, you burn with us.”